KidkArolis/jetpack/README.md

 - **Automatic chunk splitting** with inlined runtime and HTML generation.
 - **Single dependency** with hassle-free updates.

 **Why use jetpack?** To avoid rolling your own custom rspack config or having to paste it from old projects.
 Jetpack has a set of defaults that should get you off the ground quickly.
-And with the `proxy` config or the universal `jetpack/serve` middleware you don't have to worry about wiring up webpack dev middleware or dev server – everything _just works_.
+And with the `proxy` config or the universal `jetpack/serve` middleware you don't have to worry about wiring up rspack's dev middleware or dev server – everything _just works_.

 ## Usage

 Install globally or locally:

-    $ npm install -g jetpack
+    $ npm install -g jetpack@alpha

 In your project with `package.json` or `index.js`, start your app on `http://localhost:3030`: